biocatiit/website/content/news/2022_everything_biosaxs8_wrapup.rst

 biophysical techniques for verifying your results.
 Following that Dr. Hopkins gave a lecture covering the details on what a scattering profile is and basic SAXS data analysis and validation.
-The first day ended with a Q&A with Dr.s Gillilan, Hopkins, and Watkins and the participants.
+The first day ended with a Q&A with Drs.
+Gillilan, Hopkins, and Watkins and the participants.

 Day two started with an overview of SAXS data processing software by Dr. Hopkins.
 Then the workshop broke into smaller groups, and students spent several hours